How often will I receive a collection and what day will it be?

 What type of container is issued?

 Household waste is collected in a 140 litre grey bin.
-Black sacks are only issued to properties that cannot accommodate a wheeled bin due to their design or because our vehicle can’t get to them.
+Black sacks are only collected from properties that cannot accommodate a wheeled bin due to their design or because our vehicle can’t get to them.

 Do I have a choice of a bin or sacks?

 No. Household waste is collected in wheeled bins from the majority of homes in the Derbyshire Dales.
-Only where a wheeled bin cannot be accommodated will sacks be issued.
+Only where a wheeled bin cannot be accommodated will sacks be collected.

 I am currently using black sacks but would like a household bin